How to File GSTR 3B Return

 Input Tax Credit Available from Import of Goods

 Import of goods is subject to levy of IGST on import.
-Taxpayers registered under GST can claim input tax credit for IGST paid on imports.
-In this table, details of all import of goods for which GST under IGST, CGST, SGST and Cess paid along with customs duty must be mentioned.
+Taxpayers registered under GST can claim the input tax credit for IGST paid on imports.
+In this table, the taxpayer should mention all the details of all import of goods for which GST under IGST, CGST, SGST and Cess paid along with customs duty.

 Input Tax Credit Available from Import of Services

 Import of services into India is also subject to levy of IGST.
-In this row, details of import of services for which IGST was paid must be mentioned.
+In this row, the taxpayer should mention the details of the amount paid for the import of services for IGST.

 Inward Supplies Liable to Reverse Charge

-Some types of inward supplies like OIDAR services are liable for reverse charge, wherein the recipient of the goods or service is liable for payment of GST.
-Such inward supplies wherein the taxpayer is liable for payment of GST must be mentioned here.
+Some types of inward supplies like OIDAR services are liable for the reverse charge, wherein the recipient of the goods or service is liable for payment of GST.
+The taxpayer shall mention the details of any GST payment liable for any such inward supplies.

 Inward Supplies from ISD

-In this row, input tax credit availed from input service distributors must be mentioned.
-Input service distributors can be setup by taxpayers to distribute input tax credit.
+In this row, the taxpayer should mention the input tax credit availed from input service distributors.
+Hence, the taxpayers can allot Input service distributors to distribute input tax credit.
 This row would be applicable only for taxpayers who have registered as an input service distributor.

 All Other Input Tax Credit

-This row would have to be completed for most taxpayers who purchased or received invoices for goods and services during the month of July.
-Based on the purchases, the details of integrated tax, central tax, state tax and cess paid by the taxpayer must be provided.
+Any taxpayer who purchased or received the invoices for goods and services during the month of July shall provide details on this row.
+The taxpayer shall provide information integrated tax, central tax, state tax and cess paid based on the details of the taxpayer.
 To complete this field, it is important to compile all invoices received and calculate the amount of GST tax paid in the month of July.

 Input Tax Credit Reversed

-Input tax credit cannot be availed fully for certain supplies which are used partly for business purpose and partly for other purposes.
-For such input tax credit must be reversed as per Rule 42 and Rule 43 of the CGST rules.
+The input tax credit cannot be availed fully for certain supplies which are used partly for business purpose and partly for other purposes.
+For such input tax credit, the taxpayer shall reverse the input tax credit as per Rule 42 and Rule 43 of the CGST Rules.
 Details of input tax credit so reversed must be provided in this row.

 All Other Input Tax Credit Reversed

-In case any other input tax credit is reversed for any other reason, details of such reversal can be provided in this row with break up of integrated tax, state tax, central tax and cess.
+In case of reversal of input tax credit for any other reason, the user can provide the details of such reversal in this row with break up of integrated tax, state tax, central tax and cess.

 Net Input Tax Credit Availed

-Based on the information provided above, net input tax credit available to the taxpayer is calculated automatically in row C.
+Based on the information provided above, the GST Portal automatically calculates the net input tax credit available to the taxpayer in row C.